equatorial-guinea-spanish

 Equatorial Guinea News

-While it has not posted new videos in a while, the Equatorial Guinea News YouTube channel offers dozens of great videos featuring the movers and shakers of the region.
+While there have not been new videos for a few years, the Equatorial Guinea News YouTube channel offers dozens of great videos featuring the movers and shakers of the region.

 You can watch speeches by the president, enjoy videos of sporting events and more.
 While some videos are in English, there is also plenty of Spanish-language material to keep you busy studying up on Equatoguinean Spanish.

-Now that you know more about Equatoguinean Spanish, go out there and spread your knowledge of this unique variety of the Spanish language!
-Your language learning will be richer for it.
+Now that you know more about the Spanish of Equatorial Guinea, go out there and spread your knowledge of this unique variety of the Spanish language!

 Enter your e-mail address to get your free PDF!